dhanus/dhanus.github.io/_posts/2017-04-29-acm-intel-fellowship.markdown

 ## Application Walkthrough

-###Advisor Nomination Letter
+### Advisor Nomination Letter

-<p>Only one student per department can apply for this fellowship, so your advisor will usually need to check with your department before nominating you.
+Only one student per department can apply for this fellowship, so your advisor will usually need to check with your department before nominating you.
 They will also answer a number of demographic questions and two short essays.
-A few questions of note are:</p>
+A few questions of note are:

 	    <ul>
 		<li>What is the student's graduation year?